Guide to Atlanta Gas Light Charges

 How is DDDC determined?
 Atlanta Gas Light uses information specific to the premises, such as past usage patterns or the number of gas appliances, to determine a location's demand on the system.

 When does the recalculation go into effect?
-The most recent recalculation went into effect on September 1, 2013, and is recalculated annually.
+The most recent recalculation went into effect this past September 1st and is recalculated annually.

 What do I do if I think the DDDC is wrong?
 You should contact your natural gas marketer if you feel your DDDC is incorrect.